yxie054/template-lab-02-unit-integration-testing/README.md

 $ git submodule add https://github.com/google/googletest.git
 ```

 This will create a new googletest folder which contains all the code from the gtest repository.
 If you run `git status` you should also see that the googletest folder has already been added for commiting, as well as a hidden .gitmodules file, which has the information for which submodules this repository should contain.

+> Note: when we add the googletest repository as a submodule it automatically downloads the source code to our local machine, but adds a link to the repository in GitHub.
+If you download a project containing a submodule from GitHub (which you will likely do at some point for your assignment) you will need to add a `--recursive` flag to your `git clone` command to pull the submodule along with the repository (`git clone --recursive <github-repo-url>`).
+If you forget to pull recursively and need to pull the submodule after cloning you can use the command `git submodule update --init --recursive` within the newly clone repository to pull any missing submodules.

 Now we need to modify our CMakeLists.txt file so it knows to compile the gtest code along with our own code by adding the following:

 ```
 CMAKE_MINIMUM_REQUIRED(VERSION 2.8)